mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

       2 | Processing |      1 | 0x7f54c0030d00   | <  100ms | IN|OUT
     MaxScale>

-The resultant output returns data as to the average thread utilisation for the past minutes 5 minutes and 15 minutes.
+The resultant output returns data as to the average thread utilization for the past minutes 5 minutes and 15 minutes.
 It also gives a table, with a row per thread that shows what DCB that thread is currently processing events for, the events it is processing and how long, to the nearest 100ms has been send processing these events.

 ## The Event Queue